SEBv15/pycertifspec/README.md

 # Var
 A = client.var("A") # dict of motor positions
 # Currently all variable types (string, int, arrays, etc.) can be read
-# and written, although arrays are a bit tricky to work with
+# and written, although you have to be careful when writing arrays
 print(A.value)

 #ArrayVar